Tensor SVD: Statistical and Computational Limits: Discussions: Further Generalizations

 \section{Discussions: Further Generalizations}

 In this article, we propose a general framework for tensor singular value decomposition (tensor SVD), which focuses on extracting the underlying Tucker low-rank structure from the noisy tensor observations.
-We provide a comprehensive analysis on tensor SVD in aspects of both statistics and computation.
-The problem exhibits three distinct phases according to the signal-to-noise ratio (SNR): with strong SNR, the higher order orthogonal iteration (HOOI) performs efficiently and achieves statistical optimal results; with weak SNR, no method performs consistently; with moderate SNR, the computational intractable MLE performs optimally in statistical convergence rate, and no polynomial algorithm can do so unless we have a polynomial-time algorithm for the hypergraphic planted clique problem.
+We provide a comprehensive analysis for tensor SVD in aspects of both statistics and computation.
+The problem exhibits three distinct phases according to the signal-to-noise ratio (SNR): with strong SNR, the higher order orthogonal iteration (HOOI) performs efficiently and achieves statistical optimal results; with weak SNR, no method performs consistently; with moderate SNR, the estimators with high likelihood, such as the computational intractable MLE, perform optimally in statistical convergence rate, and no polynomial algorithm can do so unless we have a polynomial-time algorithm for the hypergraphic planted clique problem.

-The results of this paper are mainly presented under i.i.d.
-Gaussian noise, i.e., $\Z\overset{iid}{\sim}N(0, \sigma^2)$.
-However, when the noise is more generally i.i.d. sub-Gaussian distributed, say
+The results of this paper are mainly presented under the i.i.d.
+Gaussian noise setting.
+When the noise is more generally i.i.d. sub-Gaussian distributed, say